2023 Most Popular Online Health/Medical Admin Services Associate Degree Schools in the Southwest Region

 Read full report on Health & Medical Administrative Services at Pima Community College

-Central Arizona College did quite well in this year’s ranking of the most popular online places for health and medical administrative services students to get a associate degree.
-It came in at #10 on the list.
+With a ranking of #10, Central Arizona College did quite well on this year’s most popular schools for health and medical administrative services students working on their online associate degree.
 Located in the rural area of Coolidge, Pinal County Community College is a public school with a small student population.

 About 86% of the students majoring in health and medical administrative services at the school are women while 14% are male.